-Irrespective of whether the surface is industrial-grade or commercial, one of the best things that you can do is mix the two.
+Whether the surface is industrial-grade or commercial, mixing the two is one of the best things you can do.
 Epoxy offers excellent thickness and can bond well to concrete, while polyurethane has an excellent finish.

 But at the end of the day, it all comes down to what you want.
 In our opinion, they both have their functions, and the best way to take advantage of them is by mixing them.

-Let us know what you think in the comments section; we will be back soon with more guides like this.
+Let us know your thoughts in the comments section; we will be back soon with more guides like this.
 Until next time!

 Sign up to our flooring, epoxy and concrete blog newsletter and get all the latest news, tips and tricks from the industries best in Sydney.

 Looking to pave your driveway with a suitable concrete sealer?
-Check out this brief guide to know which one is the best for you!
+Check out this brief guide to know which sealer is the best for you!